alantech/alanlang-docs/src/compiler_internals.md

    JS      AGA (Alan Graphcode Assembler, dependency graph code in a text format)
             |
            AGC (Alan Graphcode, binary format for the runtime)
+            |
+           AGZ (Alan Graphcode GZipped, compressed binary format for the runtime)
 ```

 **LN** is the high level language meant to be easily accessible, like a cleaned-up Typescript/JS.
 Automatic memory management, automatic IO concurrency, automatic event-level and array-level CPU parallelism (two tracks in the runtime right now), and a strict type system but with interfaces for defining generic functions that we believe we can write [100% automatic type inference with without the compiler requiring a fallback to an explicit type](https://github.com/alantech/alan/blob/main/rfcs/006%20-%20Automatic%20Argument%20Interfaces%20RFC.md).